corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 ``-o, <outputType>``
 Specifies output format.
 Valid values are: json, pretty.
 Default value is `pretty`.

-## Zone manager commands
+## Zone Service commands

 You can use the CLI to perform the following tasks related to zone management:

 `status`
-To check your connectivity to the zone service.
+To check your connectivity to the Zone Service.

 `create-subzone`
 To create a subzone.